verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

         -c verrazzano-platform-operator mysql-charts/
     ```

-4. Clean up MySQL pods and PVC from the system.
+4. Delete MySQL pods and PVC from the system.

     ```shell
     $ helm delete mysql -n keycloak
     $ kubectl delete pvc -n keycloak -l tier=mysql
     ```

-5. Now that you have removed MySQL from the system , trigger a MySQL restore by running the Helm chart as follows.
+5. Now that you have removed MySQL from the system, trigger a MySQL restore by installing the Helm chart as follows.

     ```shell
     $ helm install mysql mysql-charts \